QRCS-CORP/HKDS/README.md

 ## License

 QRCS-PL private License.
 See license file for details.
-Software is copyrighted and SKDP is patent pending.
+Software is copyrighted and HKDS is patent pending.
 Written by John G. Underhill, under the QRCS-PL license, see the included license file for details.
 Not to be redistributed or used commercially without the author's expressed written permission.
 All rights reserved by QRCS Corp.
 2025.